sujith-eag/personal-site/content/docs/os/os_mca/os_u3_qa.md

 A deadlock occurs when the following four conditions are met simultaneously:

 * **Mutual Exclusion** : At least one resource must be held in a non-shareable mode.
-Only one process can use the resource at a time
+Only one process can use the resource at a time.
+If another process requests, it must wait until the resource is released.

 * **Hold and Wait** : A process must be holding at least one resource and waiting to acquire additional resources held by other processes.